 Course overview Course overview

-This class will teach you how to create AAA quality hair for games.
-Using techniques developed during the production of Horizon Zero Dawn, you will be taken through the full process of planning your work, creating hairs in xgen, baking the hairs into textures, creating a hair asset, and finally putting it into Unreal Engine.
-The class will contain both practical workflows and theoretical mindsets to help you further hone your skills in hair creation for games.
+You will be taken through the full process of planning your work, creating hairs in xgen, baking the hairs into textures, creating a hair asset, and finally putting it into Unreal Engine.
+The class will contain both practical workflows and theoretical mindsets to help you master the skills necessary for real-time hair creation.

 Hair Creation for Games WHAT YOU’LL LEARN